 Financial update - September 2015

-The U.S. Army Corps of Engineers recently agreed to provide $4.8 million for the second of four phases for Camp Bonneville's cleanup.
+The U.S. Army Corps of Engineers agreed to provide $4.8 million for the second of four phases for Camp Bonneville's cleanup.

 The money will be used to search for and clear munitions of explosive concern on an additional 124 acres of the property.
 The additional cleanup encompasses former demolition areas, grenade and rocket ranges, and firing positions for artillery and mortars.